smallstep/ssh-attest-proxy/README.md

 # SSH SK Attestation Proxy

+**This is an educational project and is not suitable for production use.**

 ## Background

 OpenSSH has `-sk` type keys that are designed to be generated and stored on hardware security keys.
 But, for privacy reasons, there is no way for a server to prove that any `-sk` key is actually stored in hardware and not exportable.
 Nor is it possible for a server to prove the hardware identity of a security key.